At exactly 4:00 p.m., the bus began to move.

 The name trembled in his chest.

-The voice came again—neither cruel nor kind.
+A voice came—neither cruel nor kind.

 "Go."